modbas/mad76/doc/teachros/teachros.md

     -   we will us $u_J(t)$ to control the car via MAD76 IO

--   Signals can be depicted in signal-time-diagrams
+-   Signals can be graphically displayed in signal-time-diagrams

 -   Signals may be encoded in messages